nathanleiby/projects/games/centaur-defense/README.md

     - [x] lose health whenever enemy gets to end of path
     - 0 health, lose
 - [x] improve map generation
+- [x] some tilemaps for basic visual FX
+- [ ] add player and enemy sprites
 - [ ] allow user to build a cen(tower)
 - [ ] allow towers to shoot enemies
-- [ ] some tilemaps for basic visual FX
+- [ ] update player start locations - corners? on certain landtype?
 - [x] allow fullscreen
+    - [x] fix fullscreen => small bug... needs to call push
+- [ ] add music
+- [ ] add fx
+    - attacks
+    - enemy death
+    - spawning a centaur
+    - movement
+- build GUI around the map
+    - player:
+        - centaur selection
+        - hero stats
+        - $$
+    - team:
+        - score
+        - health
+        - time / waves remaining
+- funz - love2d loading screen

 Ideas:
 - centaurs aren't static like normal towers. they can move
-    - they can only move on certain terrain, determined by the color of the fur on their lower have
+    - they can only move on certain terrain, determined by the color of the fur on their lower half
 - centaurs have different attacks based on top half
 - centaur hero
     - you can control one hero and do more strategic actions with them
     - upgrade your hero, etc
 - multiplayer
     - start with local coop
-- allow using controllers (nonkeyboard)
+- [x] allow using controllers (nonkeyboard)
 - what kind of layout? (grid, hex, neither)
 - explore rendering text in hi-res, even tho graphics in low res https://www.reddit.com/r/gamedev/comments/1i5tck/what_resolution_is_appropriate_for_a_modern/cb1owqr